vettom/vettom.github.io/docs/Reference/Certification/serverless.md

 ## App Engine
 Components
-- Application
-    - Service (Code execution)
+- Service (Code execution) single service can support multiple revisions.
-        - Version   (Service can support multiple versions.)
+- Version
     - Instance (Single or multi or autoscale)

 ## Scaling
-Standard : saves money by aiting until no instances are available to serve Autoscale : Set threshold, CPU, throughput or Max concurrent requests.
+Standard : saves money by waiting until no instances are available to serve Autoscale : Set threshold, CPU, throughput or Max concurrent requests.
 By default app-engine will scale based on load.
 However can control and define scaling options.
+`min_idle_instance ` can be used to maintain minimum number of instances.

 ## Traffic splitting
 When multiple versions are running, split can be done via IP, HTTP cookie or random selection.
-Http Cookie is preffered as user will end in same version.
+Http Cookie is preferred as user will end in same version.

 ## Cloud functions
 - Default 1 min timeout, can be up to 9min.
 Https can be up to 60min!